thisyearnofear/ghiblify/docs/ROADMAP_CONSOLIDATED.md

 ### **Primary Objective**

-Transform Ghiblify from an AI image processor into a comprehensive creative economy platform that enables users to own, trade, and derive value from their AI-generated Studio Ghibli artwork.
+Transform Ghiblify from an AI image processor into a comprehensive creative economy platform that enables users to own, trade, and derive value from their AI-generated Studio Ghibli artwork, while leveraging cross-platform identity for enhanced user experiences.

 ### **Success Metrics**